lborocs/team-projects-part-2-team-013/README.md

 - Fontawesome import has now changed to be hosted on cdnjs.cloudflare.com
 - We are no longer going to use the 3rd party avatar api as it shares data (employee names with a 3rd party site)
 - assets like images should be stored on the cdn, not the repo
-- hostable user data (like wiki post images) should never be accessed via the root domain (013.team), only the cdn (cdn.013.team)
+- hostable user data (like wiki post images) should never be accessed via the root domain (013.team), only the usercontent cdn (usercontent.013.team)
 - dont use inline anything (no css in html, no scripts in html, no onClick attributes for elements)

+### jamie
 ![30th feb moment](https://cdn.013.team/Screenshot2023-11-28-024447.png)